kerrydu/readraster/javaenvconfig.md

 ### Stata Version Requirements

-- **Stata 17**: Requires manual installation and configuration of Java JDK 17
+- **Stata 17**: Requires manual installation and configuration of Java JDK 17.
+Required for both methods 1) and 2) in Stata 17
 - **Stata 18**: Includes built-in Java runtime environment (no additional configuration needed)
-- **Stata 19**: Requires manual installation and configuration of Java JDK 17
+- **Stata 19**: Requires manual installation and configuration of Java JDK 17.
+Only required for method 2)

 ### For Stata 17

 #### Step 1: Download and Install Java JDK 17

 Download and install Java JDK 17 from one of the following sources: